Ohio woman pleads not guilty to recorded sex acts with dog

 WARREN, Ohio (AP) — An Ohio woman has pleaded not guilty to a misdemeanor charge of having sex with a dog that authorities say was recorded on video.

 Thirty-three-year-old Amber Finney entered the plea Monday in Warren Municipal Court.
-She was arrested Sunday after workers at a drug store recognized her and called 911.
+She was arrested Sunday after workers at a drugstore recognized her and called 911.
 An arrest warrant had been issued in January, after police learned about the video.

 Finney’s newly assigned public defender couldn’t immediately be reached for comment Tuesday.